 During a crisis situation, how prepared is your organization to handle it and engage with the public using social media?

-That’s the question that Command Partners’ CEO Brandon Uttley posed this week on the leading Social Fresh blog, in a post entitled 10 Social Media Crisis Questions Dole Food Company Failed To Answer.
+That’s the question that Enventys Partners’ CEO Brandon Uttley posed this week on the leading Social Fresh blog, in a post entitled 10 Social Media Crisis Questions Dole Food Company Failed To Answer.

 Dole Food Company issued a recall earlier this week that involved about 750 cases of a particular Dole bagged salad product that may pose a health risk from Salmonella.
 In examining this incident, Uttley discovered several surprising facts: